Leah Messer Questioned About Being ‘Drunk’ By Catelynn Lowell On Twitter

 Over the weekend, Leah Messer reportedly shared a clip from Teen Mom 2.
 However, while the cast of the show regularly shares new sneak peeks and clips from recent episodes, Messer allegedly posted a link to the trailer for last year’s sixth season of the show.

 “Leah?
 You drunk, girl?
-You’re posting a trailer for season 6,” Catelynn Lowell wrote after seeing what Leah Messer had shared.
+You’re posting a trailer for Season 6,” Catelynn Lowell wrote after seeing what Leah Messer had shared.

 “I’m pretty sure the wrong link posted to Twitter.
 Drunk?
 No,” Leah Messer responded.